Kwashiorkor

 Conditions analogous to kwashiorkor were well documented around the world throughout history.

-However, Jamaican pediatrician Cicely Williams introduced the term in 1935, two years after she published the disease's first formal description.
-Williams was the first to conduct research on kwashiorkor and differentiate it from other dietary deficiencies.
-She was the first to suggest that this might be a deficiency of protein.
-The name is derived from the Ga language of coastal Ghana, translated as "the sickness the baby gets when the new baby comes" or "the disease of the deposed child", and reflecting the development of the condition in an older child who has been weaned from the breast when a younger sibling comes.
+The disease's first formal description was published by Jamaican pediatrician Cicely Williams in 1933.
+She was the first to research kwashiorkor, and to suggest that it might be a protein deficiency to differentiate it from other dietary deficiencies.

+The name, introduced by Williams in 1935, was derived from the Ga language of coastal Ghana, translated as "the sickness the baby gets when the new baby comes" or "the disease of the deposed child", and reflecting the development of the condition in an older child who has been weaned from the breast when a younger sibling comes.

 Breast milk contains amino acids vital to a child's growth.
-In at-risk populations, kwashiorkor may develop after children are weaned from breast milk and begin consuming a diet high in carbohydrates, including maize, cassava or rice.
+In at-risk populations, kwashiorkor is most likely to develop after children are weaned from breast milk and begin consuming a diet high in carbohydrates, including maize, cassava, or rice.

 Classification

 Kwashiorkor is a type of severe acute malnutrition (SAM).
 SAM is a category, composed of two conditions: marasmus and kwashiorkor.
 Both kwashiorkor and marasmus fall under the umbrella of protein–energy malnutrition (PEM).
 These diseases are oftentimes discussed together, but are distinctly separate conditions of malnutrition.
-Kwashiorkor is marked by an array of metabolic disturbances of uncertain etiology.
-In contrast, marasmus is more clearly a syndrome of energy deficiency, which is marked by weight loss.
+Kwashiorkor is marked by an array of metabolic disturbances of uncertain cause.
+In contrast, marasmus is more clearly an energy deficiency syndrome, marked by weight loss.
 On physical exam, kwashiorkor is also distinguished from marasmus by the presence of edema.
 When children present with both kwashiorkor and marasmus, the condition is referred to as "marasmic-kwashiorkor".
 In general, kwashiorkor is marked by more profound serum depletions of antioxidant molecules and minerals, relative to marasmus.